 What you need is a quality caching plugin that’ll generate a static version of your site to serve to visitors rather than having each one load the entirety of your site every time.

-In this post, we’re going to cover seven of the best caching plugins for WordPress.
+In this post, we’re going to cover the best WordPress caching plugins to improve load times & Web Core Vitals.

 - WP Rocket – Best all round WordPress caching plugin.